iman-jalilvand/EMLia/README.md

 ## 🏁 Summary

-> **EML Inventory XR** is a concise yet complete Unity 6000.0.60f1 project that demonstrates robust data persistence, clean architecture, responsive UI, and thoughtful user experience.
+> **EMLia** is a concise yet complete Unity 6000.0.60f1 project that demonstrates robust data persistence, clean architecture, responsive UI, and thoughtful user experience.
 > Players can interact with devices, view procedural SOPs, and manage inventory states that persist beyond the session through a JSON-based save system.
 > The design showcases **clarity**, **scalability**, and **individual creativity**—reflecting a structured yet human-centered approach to game and XR system development.
 >